ameerkazamhamed/python-tutorials/tkinter/README.md

 **Always use the `tkk` versions of components when they are available.**

-Despite the use of `from tkinter import *` and `from tkinter import ttk` in many other documentation sources many of which claim this as 'standard' these samples follow an arguably [more Pythonic approach](https://docs.python.org/3.4/howto/doanddont.html), which is easier for most beginners to follow and debug:
+Despite the use elsewhere of `from tkinter import *` and `from tkinter import ttk` which many document as 'standard' idioms the samples in this repo follow an arguably [more Pythonic approach](https://docs.python.org/3.4/howto/doanddont.html), which is easier for most beginners to follow and debug: